To be blunt, I was pretty devastated by my father's death in 2002. That fall, before he was diagnosed with cancer,

 that scene a little too much.

-She had saved up her allowance for over a year to buy it -- and I'm really glad she did.
+when she was nine years old in 1954.
+She had saved up her allowance for over a year to buy it and I'm glad she did.

-Above center: During the 1950s and early 1960s, our family shot 23 three-minute silent films of family trips we had taken
+Above right: During the 1950s and early 1960s, our family shot 23 three-minute silent films of family trips we had taken

 around the country.
 I found this shoebox of films in my parent's basement about 10 years ago.

-Above right: I bought an eight-millimeter film projector on Ebay and played each film while recording the image with my camcorder.
+Above left: I bought an eight-millimeter film projector on Ebay and played each film while recording the image with my camcorder.

-Above left: The next step was to edit the videotape using my computer, then create a DVD of the 23 short films shown
+Above right: The next step was to edit the videotape using my computer, then create a DVD of the 23 short films shown

 back-to-back.
 Doti's cat, Lila, didn't share my enthusiasm for this project.

-Above center: Here's a screenshot.
+Above left: Here's a screenshot.
 This is in Michigan in 1960 at the start of one of my family's cross-country

 summer trips, with my brothers Dwight and Dave waving as we pulled out of the driveway.
 This is how my wanderlust all started.